 The International Software Testing Qualifications Board (ISTQB) has defined a curriculum for software testers.
 Your knowledge about software testing can be certified according to this curriculum.
 There are three levels, foundation, advanced and expert.
 There is also a glossary of testing terms.

-I am the leader of the Norwegian Testing Board.
+I member of the Norwegian Testing Board.
 We are organizing exams in Norway in both Norwegian and English languages.